-5.2 Container weight
+5.2.2 Container weight

-The empty or tare weight of a large compressed gas container can exceed 200 kg.
+The empty or mass weight of a large compressed gas container can exceed 200 kg.
 When filled, the total weight of the container with gas can exceed 1000 kg.
 This can present a significant handling hazard.

-5.3 Container identification
+5.2.3 Container identification

 Each container has its basic information stamped on the body shoulder.
-This stamp may include container material specification, first test date, weight, volume, pressure rating, and manufacturer or re-test date.
+This stamp may include container material specification, first test date, weight, volume, pressure rating, chemical name of the gas, manufacturer and re-test date.
 This basic information helps to identify the container's physical strength and usability.
 A container that becomes due for periodic inspection or re-qualification shall not be refilled until the testing is successfully completed.

 Users should rely primarily on labels attached by the supplier and cylinder markings to identify gas contents and hazards.
-The label should include gas name, brief description of properties, explosion prevention/control measures, and first aid and manufacturer information.
+The label should include gas name, brief description of properties, generic hazards prevention measures, and first aid and manufacturer information.
 Labels should be read before use, along with the MSDS.

-Some countries have colour codes on the container to identify the gas inside; however; there is no unified international colour coding system for gases.
+Some countries have colour codes for key gases; however; there is no unified international colour coding system for gases.